 Counseling: Training experiences are provided in individual, group and some relationship (couples, marital, family) counseling for approximately 17 hours minimum total per week.
 Trainees may receive two and a half hours of group supervision and one hour of individual supervision per week by a licensed psychologist.
 Recordings of sessions, informal presentations, and sometime case write-ups are employed.
 Supervision sessions address all the activities, clinical and professional, engaged in during their work at the Center.
 Clients are initially assigned to trainees by senior staff until they learn our procedures for doing intake assessments.

 Supervision Philosophy: We believe in meeting the specific training needs of each individual student or post-doctoral resident.
-Clinical supervision not only focuses on technique and strategic interventions, but also on the therapist “use of self”.
+Clinical supervision not only focuses on empirically validated techniques and strategic interventions, but also on the therapist “use of self”.
 Beginning therapists are usually asked to pick a specific theoretical orientation and receive supervision from that orientation.
 As they become more experienced, they are encouraged to conceptualize their cases in ways that are integrative and multidisciplinary.
 More advanced clinicians are encouraged to work with new diagnostic populations and smooth the seams between theory and practice.
 Post-doctoral residents are expected to be able to function as an independent professional psychologist at the end of their work here.

 Qualifications: Candidates for the post-doctoral position must have completed all formal course work toward their doctorate in counseling, clinical, or professional psychology.
 Supervised practicum and comprehensive examinations should have been completed, and anticipating that all graduation requirements will be completed prior to September.